synfron/ReshaperForBurp/docs/Rules.md

 Value - Value to compare.
 Leave empty to use default value.
 Only available for Comparer and if `Override Defaults` is selected.
 Supports variable tags.

 URL - Leave empty to use default value.
-Only available for if Spider or Browser, and `Override Defaults` is selected.
+Only available for Browser, and `Override Defaults` is selected.
 Supports variable tags.

 ### Run Process